restorecommerce/identity-srv/README.md

 - `userActivationRequired`: if set to `false`, users do not require account activation to be able to log in and use their account
 - `register`: if set to `false`, the `Register` endpoint is disabled and users can only be created through the bulk creation method `createUsers`, which can be seen as an admin-only operation
 - `enableEmail`: if set to `true`, emails are sent out upon specific events, like account creation and email change
-- `activationLink`: contains the URL prefix for the activation link which is generated upon account creation or email change
+- `activationLink`: contains the URL prefix for the activation link which is generated upon account creation
+- `emailConfirmationLink`: contains the URL prefix for the confirmation link which is generated upon an email change request
-- `hbs_templates`: contains all data necessary for retrieving HBS templates from a remote server; such templates can be used to request email data rendering in order to send out all necessary emails (this is ignored if `enableEmail` is set to false).
+- `hbs_templates`: contains all data necessary for retrieving HBS templates from a remote server; such templates can be used to request email data rendering in order to send out all necessary emails (this is ignored if `enableEmail` is set to false).\
+- `minUsernameLength`: minimum length for the user's `name`
+- `maxUsernameLength`: maximum length for the user's `name`

 ## gRPC Interface